edickie/ciftify/docs/06_PINT.md

-# Personlazied Intrinsic Network Topograpy
+# Personalized Intrinsic Network Topograpy

 Personalized Instrinsic Network Topography (PINT) is a techinique for using fMRI data to find "personalized" regions of interest for sampling intrinsic connectivity presented in this paper: